direpromise/CookiesSounds/README.md

 ## 💬 Support or Contact

-For inquiries, suggestions, or assistance, please refer to the [main modpack repository](https://github.com/direpromise/CookiesVisionModpack).
+For inquiries, suggestions, or assistance, please refer to the [main modpack repository](https://github.com/direpromise/CookiesVisionModpack) or [Our Discord Server](https://discord.gg/7r7RBpybV.